Bachelor's in Biomedical Engineering Degree

-Biomedical engineering is a broad, interdisciplinary field that merges the studies of biology, medicine and engineering.
-It’s a career path that is well-suited to curious students who want to advance human health and improve the lives of others.
-The Bachelor of Science in Biomedical Engineering degree at Grand Canyon University (GCU) trains future biomedical engineers to make positive, meaningful contributions to the healthcare field.
+Biomedical engineering is a broad, interdisciplinary field that merges the studies of biology, medicine and engineering.1 It’s a career path that is well-suited to curious students who want to advance human health and improve the lives of others.
+The Bachelor of Science (BS) in Biomedical Engineering degree at Grand Canyon University is designed to equip future biomedical engineers who seek to make positive, meaningful contributions to the healthcare field.

-This bachelor’s degree is offered by the College of Engineering and Technology.
-In this program, you will prepare to improve patient care by learning the principles of biomedical research, and the design, development and manufacture of medical and diagnostic devices.
-You’ll develop an understanding of related disciplines, including computer programming, physics and chemistry, while deepening your comprehension of biomedical engineering essentials.
+This biomedical engineering major is offered by the College of Engineering and Technology.
+In biomedical engineering courses, you will be taught ways to improve patient care by examining the principles of biomedical research and the design, development and manufacture of diagnostic and therapeutic devices.
+You’ll be expected to develop an understanding of related disciplines, including computer programming, physics and chemistry, while taking a deep dive into biomedical engineering essentials.

 Loading Form